datalad-handbook/book/docs/usecases/HCP_dataset.rst

 to store them in.
 With the help of a few bash commands, this task can be automated, and with the help of a `job scheduler <https://en.wikipedia.org/wiki/Job_scheduler>`_, it can also be parallelized.
-The results of this effort are one nested dataset per subject.
+The results of this effort are one nested dataset per subject in the data release.

 As soon as files are retrieved and registered in the resulting datasets, their content can be dropped again via :command:`datalad drop`: The origin of the file was successfully recorded, and a :command:`datalad get` could retrieve file contents on demand, if required.
 Shortly after a complete